Unsupervised Cognition: Abstract

 \section{Abstract}

 Unsupervised learning methods have a soft inspiration in cognition models.
 To this day, the most successful unsupervised learning methods revolve around clustering samples in a mathematical space.
 In this paper we propose a primitive-based, unsupervised learning approach for decision-making inspired by a novel cognition framework.
 This representation-centric approach models the input space constructively as a distributed hierarchical structure in an input-agnostic way.
 We compared our approach with both current state-of-the-art unsupervised learning classification, with current state-of-the-art small and incomplete datasets classification, and with current state-of-the-art cancer type classification.
 We show how our proposal outperforms previous state-of-the-art.
-We also evaluate some cognition-like properties of our proposal where it not only outperforms the compared algorithms (even supervised learning ones), but it also shows a different, more cognition-like, behaviour.
+We also evaluate some cognition-like properties of our proposal where it not only outperforms the compared algorithms (even supervised learning ones), but it also shows a different, more cognition-like, behaviour. \keywords{Unsupervised learning \and Incremental learning \and Cognitive systems \and Explainable AI \and Computational intelligence.}